Yeffian/Govid/README.md

 ```

 ## Credits
-Thanks to @WaifuShork for helping me on this project
+Thanks to https://github.com/WaifuShork for helping me on this project
 This project uses the Covid-19 API by Javier Aviles.
 You can find it here: https://github.com/javieraviles/covidAPI